sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 # Free Energy Landscape Analysis

-This Python class `FreeEnergyLandscape`, is designed to analyze and visualize the free energy landscape of molecular systems using collective variables (CVs), such as angles and distances, obtained from molecular dynamics simulations.
-The approach leverages the concept of Boltzmann inversion to transform probability distributions into free energy surfaces, providing insights into the thermodynamic and kinetic properties of the system.
+This tool is designed to analyze and visualize the free energy landscape from molecular dynamics simulations.
+It calculates the free energy from collective variable (CV) data across simulation frames and generates insightful visualizations to help understand the system's behavior over time.

+## Features

+- **Free Energy vs. Collective Variable (CV) Plot**: Visualizes the free energy landscape as a function of the CV, aiding in the identification of stable states and energy barriers.

+- **CV Value vs. Frame Plot**: Tracks the evolution of the CV over simulation frames, offering insights into the dynamic behavior of the system.

+- **Histogram of CV Values**: Presents the distribution of CV values, highlighting the most populated states.

+- **3D Free Energy Landscape and GIF Animation**: Creates a 3D visualization of the free energy landscape and an animated GIF for an enhanced perspective.

+- **Low Energy Points Identification**: Marks points below specified energy thresholds, useful for pinpointing stable conformations.

 ## Theoretical Background